Subeeshpn/contactManagement.App/README.md

 How to run the application.

 Downoad the source code from github url. https://github.com/SubeeshpnContact app , front ent application open in visual studio code 2022 run in broswer.Contact api project open in visual studio 2022.
-Load all api in swagger ui.  copy the api address from swagger url like http://localhost:5073/. then paste it in front end angular project's contactapi  service.
+Load all api in swagger ui.  copy the port number from  api url  then paste it in front end angular project's contactapi  service.
 Location of service  is app/service/contactapi.service.

-Assuming data exists database .
-Bug: after adding new contact  , contact listing page is not refreshing. stil fixing.If any doubts contact.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.14.